Allawi465/Project-Exam-2/README.md

  ## Description

 This is my final exam in Noroff Front-end Development.
-The project focuses on creating a front-end application for booking site called Holidaze with Noroff API CRUD.
-The task involved developing a modern and user-friendly front end application based on User Stories provided by the client.
+The project focuses on creating a front-end application for a booking site called Holidaze with Noroff API CRUD.
+The task involved developing a modern and user-friendly front-end application based on User Stories provided by the client.

 ### Pages